How to Paint IKEA Furniture and Mistakes to Avoid

 shellac-based primer for painting IKEA furniture

-4. Apply 2 coats of paint that is high-quality.
+4. Apply two coats of high-quality paint.

 To get a smooth finish, I like to use a dense foam roller for the large, flat surfaces.
 I only use a brush for any details that I can't reach with the foam roller.